diego-rodrigues/helm-test-demo/README.md

 ### awesome_app

-This is my awesome application that reads a message from a Redis PubSub and adds it 10 to its value.
+This is my awesome application that reads a message from a Redis PubSub and adds 10 to its value.
 It assumes messages are integer numbers.

 ### tester_helm